 Book – Seeds!
 Seeds!
 Seeds!

 by Nancy Elizabeth Wallace

 picture book (age 3-7)

 published by Marshall Cavendish

 Buddy Bear receives a package from his Gramps; five bags, tagged and tied with string.
-Each day Buddy Bear opens one bag to find a seed activity his Gramps has created as a way to celebrate the arrival of Spring, including creating a seed collection.
+So, each day Buddy Bear opens one bag to find a seed activity his Gramps has created as a way to celebrate the arrival of Spring, including creating a seed collection.
 The illustrations are paper collages with the exception of the seeds, which are photographs.
-The seed photographs give kids a great reference to the different seeds in common foods tey probably eat.
+Consequently, the seed photographs give kids a great reference to the different seeds in common foods tey probably eat.
 The activities created by Buddy Bear’s Gramps could be recreated for your own gardening season countdown.

 by Monica Wellington

 Spring is here and Zinnia is getting her garden ready.
 So, she prepares the soil, plants the seeds, waters and watches it grow.
 Even in the Summer, Fall and Winter there is always something about the garden for Zinnia to enjoy.
 Created like a garden journal, therefore, the day’s entry appears on the left with a large image of Zinnia and her garden on the right.
 While the illustrations are simple and colorful, the book also includes photographs of actual flowers and plants.
 On the left journal side of the book, you’ll also find a few visual references to key garden vocabulary.
 If you’re starting a garden in Spring, Zinnia’s Flower Garden is a great book talking about the stages a garden goes through and even includes some reference dates during certain stages of gardening during the year.

 Book – Up, Down, and Around